48 hours on North Stradbroke Island

 7-8pm: Dinner Date

-Hightail it to CJ’s Island Pizza in Dunwich to grab some dinner on the go; island time is a thing around here so you and your family may go hungry if you aren’t prepared.
+Hightail it to Cylinder Beach to grab some dinner from the best pizza joint on the island at Straddie Woodfire Pizza, open until 8pm Friday – Sunday (don’t let the unassuming pizza truck fool you, this is the real Italian deal).
+Island time is a thing around here so you and your family may go hungry if you aren’t prepared.

 If you make it to Point Lookout before 8pm, then dinner at local café Fishes is the best way to knock that hunger on the head.
 Opt for the fresh prawns and salad, or grab a fish and chip combo pack – everybody’s happy!